Recognize and avoid scams

 How DIRECTV handles your information

-When it comes to our services and products, DIRECTV representatives will never:
+When it comes to our services and products, DIRECTV representatives will never:- Reach out to ask for personal or account information.

 - Ask you to pay upfront for discounted services or promotions, or to replace your current equipment.